beau-seidon/TinyMIDI2CV/README.md

 # goMIDI2CV
 This is a largely reworked version of the DIY Good Ol’ MIDI to CV project by Jan Ostman.

+### Changes
+- Updated the schematic, which should now be suitable for creating a small Eurorack module.
+It's only my second module I have built, so feel free to improve it.
+The .kicad_sch file is in the ./hardware directory.

+- Overhauled most of the code styling, and fixed the gate cv behavior.
+Now Gate remains high as long as any note is still held.
+Also, retrigger functionality was added.
+Gate pin goes low very briefly, then quickly back to high, any time a new note is played while other notes are held.

+- A note buffer array now remembers active notes in the order they were played.
+Note CV output returns to previous note value if it is still held when the most recent note is released.
+Note CV output does not change when the final note is released, but the gate CV goes to 0 V.

+- Fixed the way the code responds to midi messages and handles running status.
+Pitch bend is now functional.
+Broke out handlers for different types of messages like noteOn/Off, bend, gate, etc. into their own defined functions.

+- After much fiddling with different summing circuits and testing with my synth, I determined that a seperate output jack for pitchbend is more convenient for me.
+This is shown in the new schematic.

+- MIDI channel filtering was added but it didn't work right so I reverted before the latest commit.
+I will figure out how to properly implement it some time soon.
+Unless you do it first!

+- The barest bones for handling CC messages are in place as well, with not much intention for actually using them.
+I suppose it would make most sense to just use CC values instead of pitch bend to control that extra CV output, if so desired.

 ## DIY Good Ol’ MIDI to CV